Skip to content

 Other recommendations:

-1. The Acts of the Apostles, Fulton Sheen: inspiring and highly readable.
+1. The Cries of Jesus from the Cross: A Fulton Sheen Anthology: inspiring and highly readable.

-2. Pope Benedict XVI’s, Saint Paul: short, wise, and perfect for prayerful reflection.
+2. Saint Paul : short, wise, and perfect for prayerful reflection.

-3. The Book of Acts, John Pollock: Gripping Christian historical narrative, early spread of Christianity after Jesus’s resurrection
+3. The Apostle: The Life of Paul by John Pollock: Gripping Christian historical narrative, early spread of Christianity after Jesus’s resurrection